ChaoGlenXu/Map_Development_in_C-/README.md

 # Map_Development_in_CPlusPlus

-This is a map team project from a course at University of Toronto
+This is a map software team project coded in C++ in a course called ECE297 at University of Toronto.